-This is mostly practiced by small scale and subsistence farmers (mainly for consumption).
+This is practised chiefly by small-scale and subsistence farmers (mainly for consumption).

-In this system, snail farming is done using relatively readily available and cheap materials like old car tyres, baskets, old water tanks or drums, pots, etc.
+In this system, snail farming uses relatively readily available and cheap materials like old car tires, baskets, old water tanks or drums, pots, etc.

 How to Construct Different Snail Houses

-Although, there are so many different types of snail houses that can be constructed for your snail farming business in Nigeria.
-I will be discussing 3 most popular snail houses people construct in Nigeria.
+Although so many types of snail houses can be constructed for your snail farming business in Nigeria, I will be discussing the 3 most popular snail houses people build in Nigeria.

 1. Free Range Snail Farming System